 It should be easy to remember and relevant to you and your topics.
-If you already have a blog, you can name it the same or go with the modification, as examples/recommendation down below did.
-Either way, make it short, relevant and memorable.
+If you already have a blog, you can name it the same or go with the modification, as examples/recommendations down below did.
+Either way, make it short, relevant, and memorable.
 Your podcast is and should be a part of your brand so make sure it has a good name.

 3. Episode ideas

 What do you need to start a successful podcast?
-First of all, a good solid website (or a blog) – hence WordPress, and a good quality equipement, not that built-in computer mic, no way.
-So, invest some money into proper tools such as USB microphone and a headphone.
-Or, if you’re just starting, you can always begin with your iPhone or Android phone and then in time upgrade to advanced level with more equipement.
+First of all, a good solid website (or a blog) – hence WordPress, and good quality equipment, not that built-in computer mic, no way.
+So, invest some money into proper tools such as a USB microphone and a headphone.
+Or, if you’re just starting, you can always begin with your iPhone or Android phone and then in time upgrade to an advanced level with more equipment.
 There are quite a few apps that turn your recordings into podcast worthy episodes:

-A free app that helps you create and host podcast episodes in few clicks.
+A free app that helps you create and host podcast episodes in a few clicks.